angelcpizarro/titanic-eda/README.md

 ```
 titanic-eda/
 ├── Titanic.csv # Titanic Dataset
-├── titanic.ipynb # Jupyter notebook with all analysis
+├── titanic.ipynb # Jupyter notebook with the exploratory data analysis
 └── README.md # Summary and information about the project
 ```